fhollenbach/Pols621_2020/index.md

 At the end of the semester, after completing this course, students are expected to:

 - Understand:
-  1. problems of case selection,
+  1. problems of case selection
   2. the concept of causality
   3. the limits and strengths of observational data
   4. experimental designs